pointThink/ErrorGen/README.md

+# This project is archived beacuse it no longer recives updates

 # Description
 ErrorGen is a program written in python 3.8 designed to create fake error messages Now you can skip online class beacuse of "computer problems" yay!